- Artist Opportunity

 Wednesday Clay is an exciting session that is designed to expose students to both wheel throwing and hand building techniques based around pottery making.
 Demonstrations will vary between handbuilding and wheel throwing depending on class dynamic and interest.

 Class is held on Wednesdays from 9-Noon.

-Brian Taylor has been practicing ceramics for the past 16 years.
+Brian Taylor has been practicing ceramics for the past 18 years.
 He received his Masters of Fine Arts Degree in 2010 from Alfred University and his Bachelors of Fine Arts from Utah State University in 2006.
-Throughout his career he has taught or been a visiting artist at numerous institutions including Maryland Institute College of Art, The School of The Art Institute of Chicago and Western Kentucky University.
-He has also held residencies at several reputable art centers including Arrowmont School of Arts and Crafts and Watershed Center for Ceramic Art where he designed and built a low-fire wood kiln.
+His work is exhibited nationally and he recently co-authored the book Glaze: The Ultimate Ceramic Artists Guide to Glaze and Color.
 He has fired and helped construct numerous kilns throughout his career including a train-style kiln at USU designed by his professor, John Neely, the original creator of the train kiln design.
-Brian is currently the Ceramic Studio Manager at Castle Hill and has had the pleasure of firing the train kiln there with great results!
+Brian is currently the Ceramic Program Manager at Castle Hill and has had the pleasure of firing the train kiln there with great results!

 A location, nestled in the dunes of Truro and within walking distance to Cape Cod bay, provides an inspirational and meditative backdrop that enhances the workshop experience.

 A distinguished faculty that consists of prominent artists in the fields of painting, photography, printmaking, sculpture, ceramics, photography, jewelry and writing.